 The Assistant Superintendent shall evaluate each building administrator at least annually.
-Building administrators have a right to access the evaluation instrument.
 Evaluations shall be based on the job description, accomplishment of annual goals and performance objectives, and established evaluative criteria.
 The building administrator shall sign a copy of the evaluation document and shall be given a copy of the document for his or her records.
 The building administrator shall also have the right to attach a written statement to the evaluation within 15 business days following the conference.